koo6666/CleveRoidMacros/README.md

 * Added changes to make usable/mana/range updating show properly in pfUI.
 * Added Bongos action bars compatibility support
 * Added /runmacro command.
 Same as /cast {macroname} but always ignores icon/tooltip
-* Added /retarget command: Clears your target if it doesn't exist, has 0 hp or if you can't attack it and then targets the nearest enemy
+* Added /retarget command.
+Clears your target if it doesn't exist, has 0 hp or if you can't attack it and then targets the nearest enemy
+* Added /equipmh command.
+Equips the weapon into your mainhand slot.
 * Added ? flag to prevent an action from affecting the icon/tooltips.
 It must be the first character.
 * Updated ! flag as a way to easily make spammable abilities.
 For non-auto repeating abilities, it's really just a shortcut for `nomybuff`
 * Added ~ flag to either cast or cancel the buff/aura if possible